King criticised for ‘constitutionally unwise’ tea with EU boss after Brexit deal

 “We must remember this is not the King’s decision but the Government who it appears are tone deaf.”

-The announcement of Monday’s meeting came despite warnings that it could draw the King, who as head of state must remain politically neutral, into the process of the UK and EU agreeing a deal or be seen as tacitly endorsing it.
+There had been warnings the meeting could draw the King, who as head of state must remain politically neutral, into the process of the UK and EU agreeing a deal or be seen as tacitly endorsing it.

-Downing Street has defended the move to advise the King to meet Ms von der Leyen, saying Mr Sunak “fundamentally” believes the final decision was for Charles.
+Before the King and EU chief met, Downing Street defended the move to advise the King to meet Ms von der Leyen, saying Mr Sunak “fundamentally” believed the final decision was for Charles.

 “He firmly believes it’s for the King to make those decisions,” the Prime Minister’s official spokesman said.